 - 4. The Group accounts for costs of computer software developed or obtained for internal use in accordance with Statement of Position ("SOP") No. 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use," ("SOP No. 98-1").
 SOP No. 98-1 requires the capitalization of certain costs incurred in connection with developing or obtaining internal use software during the application development stage.
-During the years 2007 and 2006, the Group capitalized \$56 and \$49 of software costs, respectively.
+During the years 2008 and 2007, the Group capitalized \$76 and \$56 of software costs, respectively.
 Software costs are amortized by the straight-line method over their estimated useful life of three years. - 5.
-On February 7, 2007, the Company, in an effort to improve liquidity, sold a car park adjacent to its Irish facility for \$4,050, net of transaction costs and recorded in 2007 a pre-tax gain on this transaction of \$3,721.
-This asset was included in property plant and equipment at December 31, 2006, as the criteria to classify this land as available-for-sale were met after the balance sheet date.
+On February 7, 2007, the Company, in an effort to improve liquidity, sold a car park adjacent to its Irish facility, net of transaction costs, for \$4,050, and recorded in 2007 a pre-tax gain on this transaction of \$3,721.